dat-ecosystem-archive/docs/docs/hyperdrive_spec.md

 However Using a bit of cryptography we can make our merkle tree appendable.
 First generate a cryptographic key pair that can be used to sign data using [ed25519](https://ed25519.cr.yp.to/) keys, as they are compact in size (32 byte public keys).
 A key pair (public key, secret key) can be used to sign data.
 Signing data means that if you trust a public key and you receive data and a signature for that data you can verify that a signature was generated with the corresponding secret key.

 How does this relate to merkle trees?
 Instead of distributing the hash of a merkle tree we can distribute our public key instead.
-We then use our secret key to continously sign the merkle trees of our data set every time we append to it.
+We then use our secret key to continuously sign the merkle trees of our data set every time we append to it.

 Assume we have a data set with only a single item in it `(a)` and a key pair `(secret, public)`: